How to: Upgrade Project Items

 To get the project upgrade notification

-Set the SolutionOrProjectUpgrading flag (defined in vsshell80.idl) in your project item implementation.
+Set theflag (defined in vsshell80.idl) in your project item implementation.
 This causes your project item VSPackage to auto load when the Visual Studio shell determines that a project system is in the process of upgrading.

 The IVsSolutionEventsProjectUpgrade interface is fired after the project system implementation has completed its upgrade operations and the new upgraded project is created.
-Depending on the scenario, the IVsSolutionEventsProjectUpgrade interface is fired after the OnAfterOpenSolution, the OnAfterOpenProject, or the OnAfterLoadProject methods.
+Depending on the scenario, the IVsSolutionEventsProjectUpgrade interface is fired after the, the , or the methods.

 To upgrade the project item files

 At the time your project item gets a notification of the project upgrade, the Visual Studio Conversion Wizard is still displayed.
-Therefore, you should use the methods of the IVsUpgradeLogger interface to provide upgrade messages to the wizard UI.
+Therefore, you should use the methods of theinterface to provide upgrade messages to the wizard UI.